Beautiful guardian of love and justice, Sailor Moon!

 Heel-Face Turn: Strangely enough, it's Queen Beryl who does this when she attempts to kill Metaria following learning of the Bigger Bad's true plans.
 Not the first time they played with this trope with the character, either.note See Sailor Moon: Another Story.

 Heroic BSOD: Usagi crashes into a catatonic stupor after she has to fight and kill Mamoru in order to save the world.
 Unfortunately, this means that Princess Serenity is free to take control and carry out her own apocalyptic plans.

 Ami experiences one earlier in the series, after snapping out of her Dark Mercury persona and finding that she nearly killed Usagi.
 It takes her most of the following episode to recover.

 Rei literally breaks down after Artemis delivers devastating news: Minako is dead, the operation that had a small chance to save her life killed her.
 The same one Rei pushed her to undergo instead of waiting for the end to come

 Hot-Blooded: Nephrite.
 Parodied by Officer Akai played by Nephrite in the "The Birth of Sailor V" special.

 "I Know You're in There Somewhere" Fight: The team against Dark Mercury.
-Usagi even drops her costume rather than fight back, and starts with her speech (she is, after all, The Messiah), to the point of bringing out an object the one had given the other as a gift.
+Usagi even drops her costume rather than fight back, and starts with her speech (she is, after all, a Messianic Archetype), to the point of bringing out an object the one had given the other as a gift.
 Subverted when Dark Mercury cleaves the mittens in half.

 Incredibly Obvious Bug: It's bigger than a quarter, has blinking green lights for eyes, and apparently also makes a bleeping noise.
 The villains only notice it's on the case once it's pointed out to them.